thedumbtechguy/annotated/README.md

 added (top or bottom of file), and in which artifacts.

-The generated rakefile `lib/tasks/auto_annotate_models.rake` also contains `Annotate.load_tasks`.
+The generated rakefile `lib/tasks/auto_annotate_models.rake` also contains `Annotated.load_tasks`.
 This adds a few rake tasks which duplicate command-line
 functionality:

     rake annotate_models                          # Add schema information (as comments) to model and fixture files